CybercentreCanada/assemblyline-service-antivirus/README.md

         virus_name_header: "X-Virus-Name"
         scan_endpoint: "filescanner"
       update_period: 240

+    - product: "ESET"
+      hosts:
+      - ip: "<ip>"
+        port: 1344
+        method: "icap"
+        icap_scan_details:
+          no_version: true
+          virus_name_header: "X-Infection-Found: Type=0; Resolution=0; Threat"
+        update_period: 240
 ```

 ### Explanations of ICAP and HTTP YAML details:
 #### ICAP
 - `virus_name_header`: The name of the header of the line in the results that contains the antivirus hit name.
 Example of a line in the results (either in the response headers or body): `X-Virus-ID: <some-signature-here>`.
 The `virus_name_header` would be `X-Virus-ID`.
 - `scan_endpoint`: The URI endpoint at which the service is listening for file contents to be submitted or OPTIONS to be queried.
+- `no_version`: A boolean indicating if a product version will be returned if you query OPTIONS.

 #### HTTP
 - `virus_name_header`: The name of the header of the line in the results that contains the antivirus hit name.
 Example of a line in the results (either in the response headers or body): `X-Virus-ID: <some-signature-here>`.
 The `virus_name_header` would be `X-Virus-ID`.